Sizing with multiple energy plants

 Limit power: At the second heat generator, the power can be limited (e.g. to 200 kW).
 The first heat generator (with the “all closest buildings” option) then supplies the remaining buildings that cannot be covered with the 200 kW.

 After performing the pipe sizing, the pipe sizes make it clear from which side which consumers are supplied.
-Simulation with multiple energy plants is covered in the next video.
+Simulation with multiple energy plants is covered in the next part.